-As the friends and relatives of the parents facing a terminal prenatal diagnosis, delivery day is what you have watched and helped your loved ones prepare for.
+As the friends and relatives of the parents facing a prenatal diagnosis of a life-limiting condition, delivery day is what you have watched and helped your loved ones prepare for.
 You have been a sounding board as they navigated the decision-making process for their birth plan.
 You have been a support system as they chose keepsake items and outfits.
 You have been a listening ear as they shared their hopes and plans for the time they will have with their baby and the memories they hope to make.
 You have validated the hope, fear, sorrow, and joy they have felt throughout their pregnancy.
 You have been a rock and a safe place for these parents to process, plan, and begin to grieve.

 That support is invaluable, and it has lasting impact.
 The level of tender and empathetic care you have given has allowed these parents to feel free to be where they are in the process.
 As a result of that care, these parents now feel as though they can continue to count on you as they navigate the unknown of delivery day, time with their baby, and the transition into life after loss.
 Trust like that in the midst of situations like facing the loss of your baby is a gift that cannot truly be explained or measured.
 You have done something worthy, valuable, and life-changing.